cris-oddball/locust_review/README.md

-# locust_review
+# Locust Overeview
-A review of using Locust to validate notifications
+A look into using Locust to validate notifications